 A backpacking tent is the single most important piece of gear you will carry.
 It will protect you from the elements, reduce the weight and volume of your backpack, and provides ample living space.
 An ultralight tent, in particular, can have such a big impact on quality of life on the trail, that we believe it is the first item you should upgrade to, and the most splurge-worthy in one’s entire kit.

 Why Trust This Guide?
-23 Years Testing Backpacking Tents
+23 Years of Testing Backpacking Tents

-We’ve been testing lightweight and ultralight tents for over 23 years all over the world in all sorts of conditions — from Alaska to the Pacific Crest Trail, from the desert southwest to Patagonia.
-In addition, we rigorously analyze all the best backpacking tents to find the lightest, most functional, and weather protective shelters on the market — including some exceptionally light tents you won’t find in other guides.
-We’ve got you covered when it comes to picking the lightest weight and best backpacking tent for your needs.
+We’ve been testing lightweight and ultralight tents for over 23 years all over the world in all sorts of conditions — from Alaska to the PCT, from the desert southwest to Patagonia.
+In addition, we rigorously analyze all the best backpacking tents to find the lightest, most functional, and protective shelters on the market.
+We’ve got you covered when it comes to picking the best backpacking tent for your needs.

-While backpacking tents sized for two people are the most versatile, every option listed is also available in more capacities, ranging from one to four occupants.
+While backpacking tents sized for two are the most versatile, every option listed is also available in more capacities, ranging from one to four occupants.
 It is safe to assume that our accolades and recommendations still apply when comparing smaller or larger capacity models.
 Unsurprisingly, the best overall 2P backpacking tent is also the best overall 3P backpacking tent!
-Speaking of which, sizing up can be great hack for increasing livability.
 Happy camping!

-- Best Overall: Big Agnes Copper Spur HV UL2
+- Best Freestanding: Big Agnes Copper Spur HV UL2

 - Best Ultralight: Zpacks DupleXL

-- Best Value: Big Agnes Tiger Wall UL2
+- Best Lightweight: Big Agnes Tiger Wall UL2

-- Best Ultralight Value: Gossamer Gear The Two
+- Best Value Ultralight: Gossamer Gear The Two

 - Best 3+/4- Season: SlingFin Portal 2